 Medicare Advantage Plans in Miami, Florida

 It’s recorded that 405,217 beneficiaries in Miami decided to enroll in a Florida Medicare Advantage plan.
-There are many Medicare Advantage plans to choose from, with the total number of plans available in Miami-Dade being 58.
+There are many Medicare Advantage plans to choose from, and the total number of programs available in Miami-Dade is 58.

 HealthSun (HMO) has a zero-dollar monthly premium, a maximum out-of-pocket (MOOP) rate of $1,500, and a five-star rating.
 This plan comes with a zero-dollar copay for most services.

 Residents can also choose Careplus (HMO).
-This plan has a $19.20 monthly premium, a MOOP rate of $1,500, and a five-star rating.
-The plan carries a copay range of $0 to $25 for specialist doctor visits and $0 to $140 copays for outpatient medical services.
+This plan has a $19.20 monthly premium, a MOOP rate of $1,500, and a five-star rating, and it carries a copay range of $0 to $25 for specialist doctor visits and $0 to $140 copays for outpatient medical services.